 "They can just send it over here and do it," Schmidt explained.

+Alan Crocker works on a horizontal bandsaw at the DAOF Fabrication Shop, which in addition to machining also has capabilities for sheet-metal, composite and welding.
+NASA Photo / Tom Tschida.
 That can-do attitude displayed by Schmidt and the DAOF management team and staff is a key reason that in about 18 months after work began, the facility was ready for a dedication ceremony, Schmidt said.

 While it is difficult to get an idea as large as the DAOF off the ground, that's what Dryden has historically accomplished for the agency.
 It was tough work, Schmidt admitted, but he added that blood, sweat, tears, spirited debates and tenacity have prevailed in creating not only a good environment for aircraft missions, but also for people.